Shrimp Ceviche bursting with citrus flavors from Cara Cara and Blood oranges for a refreshing no-cook meal.

 - Juice 1 Cara Cara and 1 Blood Orange.
 Then peel each orange with a knife to remove all the skin and white pith.
 Then with a paring knife, go in and remove the segments.
 Cut each segment in half.

 - In a clean bowl, add cured or cooked diced shrimp, the orange juices, 1 squeezed lime, segmented orange pieces, diced red onion, chopped cilantro, diced avocado, and chopped jalapeno.
-Add some salt, I used about ½ tsp.
-Combine everything well and taste for seasoning.
+Add some salt, I used about ½ teaspoon Combine everything well and taste for seasoning.
 Serve with Tortilla chips, tostadas, or lettuce leaves.
 Store in refrigerator if not serving immediately.

 Want to Save this Recipe?
 Click on the Pinterest button below to Pin It!